 The first four laws given in Exodus 20 are to strengthen our relationship with God and the remaining six laws demonstrate how we are to interact with our neighbor.

-Notice how none of the 10 Commandments tell us to love ourselves, which is contrary to what the world teaches.
+None of the 10 Commandments tell us to love ourselves, which is contrary to what the world teaches.

-More Than A Feeling
+Love Is More Than A Feeling

 Our culture refers to love as a feeling.
 However, in Biblical culture, love is more than a feeling and it is represented as an action.
 We are commanded to love without restraint.